gbv/gndaccess/README.md

 # INSTALLATION

-The application is packaged as Debian package (tested with Ubuntu >= 12.04).
-It is installed at the following locations:
+The application is packaged as Debian package.
+No binaries are included, so the package should work on all architectures.
+It is tested with Ubuntu 12.04 LTS.

+Files are installed at the following locations:

 * `/srv/gndaccess/` - application
 * `/var/log/gndaccess/` - log files